AzureCosmosDB/iot-solution-accelerator/Quickstart.md

         var telemetryContainer = await GetContainerIfExists(TelemetryContainerName);
         await ChangeContainerPerformance(telemetryContainer, 15000);

-        // Initially seed the Cosmos DB database with metadata if empty or if the user wants to generate new trips. await SeedDatabase(cosmosDbConnectionString, generateNewTripsOnly, cancellationToken);
+        // Initially seed the Azure Cosmos DB database with metadata if empty or if the user wants to generate new trips. await SeedDatabase(cosmosDbConnectionString, generateNewTripsOnly, cancellationToken);
         if (!generateNewTripsOnly)
         {